Home Early

 country road

-This photo is one from the professional shoot in 1973.
+This photo is one from the professional shoot by Gary Brown in 1973.
 I borrowed the duds I'm wearing here - which I subsequently bought - from John Wilhite's clothes boutique.
-Plaid bellbottoms, yeah!
+Plaid bellbottoms, dude!

-Here's one of us playing at Potter's Lake on the K.U. campus, playing in front of our bus.
-I know this must have been Spring or Summer of 1973 because a) Darrell's crutches are visible at the lower right corner, b) Brad's playing a Fender Rhodes, and c) we were using one of the Shure Vocal Master columns as a monitor, meaning we had our JBLs as main speakers.
+Here's the band playing at Potter's Lake on the K.U. campus, in front of our bus.
+This must have been Spring or Summer of 1973 because a) Darrell's crutches are visible at the lower right corner, b) Brad's playing a Fender Rhodes, and c) we were using one of the Shure Vocal Master columns as a monitor, meaning we had already acquired our JBL "scoops" as main speakers.

 Becky, Andy, and most of Bud's drums, on stage at the Red Baron in 1972.